Anselyu/Web-Development-MOOC/HTML - Personal Site/README.md

-First project: Basic HTML personal site
+First project: Create a simple personal site using HTML